 Eyewitness Palestine delegations support the local economy by staying in Palestinian owned hotels and introducing participants to souvenirs produced by womens’ collectives, fair trade cooperatives, refugee associations, and locations that receive less tourism.

-Eyewitness Palestine has adopted the Palestinian Initiative for Responsible Tourism's Code of Conduct for Tourism in the Holy Land.
+Eyewitness Palestine has adopted the call for ethical tourism/pilgrimage by the Palestinian Campaign for the Academic and Cultural Boycott of Israel and the Code of Conduct for Tourism in the Holy Land by the Palestinian Initiative for Responsible Tourism.
 Our delegations also comply with Palestinian Civil Society's call for boycott, divestment, and sanctions.

 Read about our commitment to social responsibility and political accountability

 + Who do Eyewitness Palestine delegations meet?

 Though each delegation itinerary is unique, every groups meets with diverse representatives of Palestinian and Israeli society who work for justice.
 Delegates also receive briefings from a broad spectrum of Palestinian, Israeli, and International non-governmental organizations working in the region.
 Meetings are often held with Palestinian refugees and Internally Displaced People; representatives of Palestinian citizens of Israel; Palestinian farmers; Mizarahi and Sephadi Jews; and other marginalized communities.

 All delegations feature a two-night stay in the homes, villages, refugee camps, or farms of local Palestinians.

 Read about many of the groups we meet and subjects we cover